 5.1 COMMAND DESCRIPTION (CLASS 0)

 WARNING!

-Commands READ and WRITE require that the floppy disk used be formatted.
-If unformatted, the controller will appear to 'hang' - i.e., continue waiting for an I.D. address mark.
+Commands READ and WRITE require that the floppy diskette used be formatted.
+If unformatted, the controller will appear to "hang" - i.e., continue waiting for a data address mark.
 (Reset to clear this condition if it should occur).